grafana/Grafana-Alloy-for-Beginners/README.md

 ```
 git clone https://github.com/grafana/Grafana-Alloy-for-Beginners.git
 ```

-- In your Operating System and run:
+To start the environment, use the following command in the project directory:
 ```
-#in the project directory
 make run
 ```
-- To stop the environment, use the following command:
+To stop the environment, use the following command in the project directory:
 ```
-#in the project directory
 make stop
 ```

 In a separate terminal, open the project using a text editor of your choice.
 - Expand the alloy folder and open the `config.alloy` file.
 - We will be using this file to build pipelines for Infrastructure Observability and Applications Observability.